prasannajeet/kotlin-mvvm-hilt-flow-app/README.md

 # 500px Clone App
 ## Introduction
-This application is a simple implementation of the popular images feature of 500px which uses [500px API](https://github.com/500px/legacy-api-documentation)

-The application is built using modern Android development strategies focusing on the following key aspects:
+This application is a simple implementation of the popular images feature of 500px which using the [500px API](https://github.com/500px/legacy-api-documentation) built using modern Android development strategies focusing on the following key aspects:
 - Code structuring as per clean Architecture
 - Using MVVM Pattern as per Google's recommendation
 - Android Architecture Components (LiveData, ViewModel, Navigation)